ollim1/Tiralabra-2023lk/doc/design.md

 Tokens are marked with a `0xff` byte followed by either `0x00` meaning a `0xff` literal or a value containing the lower 8 bytes of the token, which is always nonzero.
 Best case compression ratio is 500%, calculated by taking the compression ratio between 15 literals and the respective 3-byte token.

+### Combined compression

+LZSS-byte compression can be combined with Huffman compression for a best case compression ratio of 4000%.
+This shows in the [benchmarks](testing.md).

 ## Input/Output

 The program will use take input from binary or text files and stdin.
-The compression and decompression algorithms to be used may be specified through command line flags.
+The compression and decompression algorithms to be used may be specified through the command line arguments `-a`.
-The program will output to stdout or a file.
+The program will output to stdout or a file, specified with the argument `-i`.

 ## Final thoughts and further improvements